zaidfayaz/React/react_practice/1-Introduction.md

 4) getSnapshotBeforeUpdate(prevProps, prevState): its also rarely used method
   - called right before the changes from the virtual DOM are to be reflected in the DOM
   - capture some information from the DOM
   - Method will either return null or return a value.
-Returned value will be passed as the third parameter to the next method
+Returned value will be passed as the third parameter to the next method.

   5) componentDidUpdate(prevProps, prevState, snapshot) : called after the render is finished in the re-render cycles. its  is only called once in each re-render cycle.